Sjord/Sjord.github.io/_posts/2016-04-12-preventing-csrf-with-samesite-cookie-attribute.md

 When requesting a web page, the web page may load images, scripts and other resources from another web site.
 Many pages load fonts and scripts from Google, and share buttons from Facebook and Twitter.
 These requests are called cross-origin requests, because one "origin" or web site requests data from another one.

-When requesting data from another site, any cookies that you had from that site are also sent with the request.
+When requesting data from another site, any cookies that you had on that site are also sent with the request.
 If you are logged in to Facebook, your session cookie is sent to Facebook whenever you visit a page that contains a Facebook share button.
 This can be used by Facebook to track which pages you are visiting.

 In this scenario, the cookies sent to Facebook are called third-party cookies.
 The user and the web page are the first and second party.
 Any other site is a third party.